Homage to Catalonia: Chapter nine (orig. ch. 10)

 Orwell relates his involvement in the "May Days"' Barcelona street fighting that began on 3 May when the Government Assault Guards tried to take the Telephone Exchange from the CNT workers who controlled it.
 For his part, Orwell acted as part of the POUM, guarding a POUM-controlled building.
 Although he realises that he is fighting on the side of the working class, Orwell describes his dismay at coming back to Barcelona on leave from the front only to get mixed up in street fighting.
 Assault Guards from Valencia arrive—"All of them were armed with brand-new rifles ... vastly better than the dreadful old blunderbusses we had at the front."
-The Communist-controlled Unified Socialist Party of Catalonia newspapers declare POUM to be a disguised Fascist organisation—"No one who was in Barcelona then, or for months later, will forget the horrible atmosphere produced by fear, suspicion, hatred, censored newspapers, crammed jails, enormous food queues, and prowling gangs of armed men."
+The Stalinist-controlled Unified Socialist Party of Catalonia newspapers declare POUM to be a disguised Fascist organisation—"No one who was in Barcelona then, or for months later, will forget the horrible atmosphere produced by fear, suspicion, hatred, censored newspapers, crammed jails, enormous food queues, and prowling gangs of armed men."
 In his second appendix to the book, Orwell discusses the political issues at stake in the May 1937 Barcelona fighting, as he saw them at the time and later on, looking back.

 Chapter ten (orig. ch.
 12)

 Orwell speculates on how the Spanish Civil War might turn out.
 Orwell predicts that the "tendency of the post-war Government ... is bound to be Fascistic."

 He returns to the front, where he is shot through the throat by a sniper, an injury that takes him out of the war.
-After spending some time in a hospital in Lleida, he was moved to Tarragona where his wound was finally examined more than a week after he'd left the front.
+After spending some time in a hospital in Lleida, he was moved to Tarragona where his wound was finally examined more than a week after he had left the front.